LingDong-/psvg/README.md

 PSVG is compliant with XML and HTML specs, so it can be easily embeded in a webpage or edited with an XML editor.

+> Note: Experimental and under development, currently the compiler is not very friendly and might misbehave at times; Contributions/Issues welcome.

 For example, define a recursive function that draws the Sierpiński's triangle:

 ```xml